sclaxton/broccoli-tree-difference/README.md

 # broccoli-tree-difference

-Copy multiple trees with the result tree having only nodes belonging to exactly one tree.
+Combine nodes yielding a transform node made up of files belonging to one and only one of the input nodes.

 ## Installation